varsa88/MotorcycleSpeedCalibrator/README.md

 ![Enclosure](images/enclosure.jpg)

 ### Circuit Overview
-- **Input Side**: Uses a PC901V opto-isolator to safely interface with the motorcycle's speed sensor.
+- **Input Side**: Uses a PC901V opto-isolator to safely interface with the motorcycle's NPN inductive speed sensor.
+The sensor signal is connected directly to the cathode of the optocoupler, while the anode is connected to a 1kΩ resistor in series with the 5V supply from the Arduino.
 - **Output Side**: Outputs a calibrated square wave signal back to the motorcycle's system.
-- **Optional Noise Filtering**: Includes capacitors to reduce noise on both input and output sides.
+Includes a pull-up resistor and optional noise filtering capacitor.

 #### PCB Topside
 ![PCB Topside](images/pcb_topside.jpg)